stffabi/docker-postgres-backup/README.md

 This image runs mysqldump to backup data using cronjob to folder `/backup`.
 Backups are named with date and time, the latest backup is linked to `/backup/latest.sql`.

+Uses Alpine Linux for a small (36 MB) image.

 ## Usage:

     docker run -d \